-16.06 Recall Rights
+16.10 Recall Rights

 - (a) Laid off employees shall retain recall rights for six (6) months. - (b) Laid off employees shall be rehired at their worksite in the reverse order they were laid off provided they have the ability to perform the duties of the work to be performed. - (c) An employee recalled to work in a different classification from which she was laid off shall have the right of returning to the previous classification she held prior to layoff should it become vacant within six (6) months of his/her return to work. - (d) Laid off employees failing to report for regularly scheduled work within seven (7) days of the date of notification shall be considered to have terminated their employment.
-Employees required to give two (2) weeks' notice to another employer shall be deemed to be in compliance with the seven (7) day provision.

-(e) When a laid off employee bids for and is successful in obtaining a posted position, he/she shall have no further rights with regard to recall.
+Employees required to give two (2) weeks' notice to another employer shall be deemed to be in compliance with the seven (7) day provision. - (e) When a laid off employee bids for and is successful in obtaining a posted position, he/she shall have no further rights with regard to recall.

-16.07 Bumping - General
+16.11 Bumping - General

-In a layoff, the Employer shall supply to an employee and the Union designate a list of employees that may be bumped by the employee.
-The laid off employee will select the position s/he wishes to bump.
-An employee must exercise their bump option within five (5) days of receiving the lists.

-The employee shall receive the rate of pay for the new position.
+- (a) In a layoff, the Employer shall supply to an employee and the Union designate a list of employees that may be bumped by the employee.
+An employee must exercise their bump option within five (5) days of receiving the lists. - (b) The employee shall receive the rate of pay for the new position.